maverickk-ux/Optimal-Speed-Determination/README.md

-#Optimal Speed and Fuel Cost Minimization Using Optimization Algorithms
+# Optimal Speed and Fuel Cost Minimization Using Optimization Algorithms

 This project implements and compares classical optimization methods to determine the optimal driving speed that minimizes total travel cost, which includes fuel cost and time cost.
 The model incorporates real-world parameters such as traffic conditions, number of passengers, road gradient, engine efficiency, and fuel price.

 This project was developed as part of an Optimization Course Project.

+---

-#Project Overview
+## Project Overview

 Commuters face a trade-off between fuel efficiency and travel time.
 Driving too slowly increases travel time, while driving too fast increases fuel consumption due to aerodynamic drag.

-This project models that trade-off and uses optimization techniques to find the speed 𝑣 v (in km/h) that results in the minimum total trip cost.
+This project models that trade-off and uses optimization techniques to find the speed \(v\) (in km/h) that results in the minimum total trip cost.

+---

-⚙️ Optimization Algorithms Used
+## ⚙️ Optimization Algorithms Used

-The following algorithms are implemented and compared:
+The following optimization algorithms are implemented and compared:

-Steepest Descent (Gradient Descent)
+- **Steepest Descent (Gradient Descent)**

-Gradient Descent with Line Search
+- **Gradient Descent with Line Search**

-Newton’s Method

-Quasi-Newton Method (BFGS)
+- **Newton’s Method**

-Trust-Region Method
+- **Quasi-Newton Method (BFGS)**
+- **Trust-Region Method**

+---

 Each method is evaluated based on: